-- Parking fees - Fees adjusted based on benchmarking and the impact to utilisation and business: - No change to hourly or daily rates for Elwood Foreshore, Fishermans Bend, Fitzroy Street and at Station Pier and Waterfront Place - No change to hourly rates in South Melbourne and St Kilda Road.
-Small increase in daily rates for some areas (ranging from 0 to 20 cents per day) - Small increase in hourly (10 cents per hour) and daily rates (10 cents per day) for St Kilda foreshore area. - No change to South Melbourne Market parking fees.
+- Parking fees - Fees adjusted based on benchmarking and the impact to utilisation and business: - No change to hourly or daily rates for Elwood Foreshore, Fishermans Bend, Fitzroy Street, Station Pier and Waterfront Place - No change to hourly rates in South Melbourne and St Kilda Road.
+Small increase in daily rates for some areas (up to 20 cents per day) - Small increase in hourly (10 cents per hour) and daily rates (10 cents per day) for St Kilda foreshore area. - No change to South Melbourne Market parking fees.

-Strategic Direction 3: We have smart solutions for a sustainable future
+STRATEGIC DIRECTION 3 We have smart solutions for a sustainable future